 Vermont

-All public boating and fishing access points within Virginia State Parks are currently open 24/7.
-Visitors to the park are reminded that they must practice social distancing and recreate only with those who they’ve been in isolation with.
+All public boating and fishing access points within Virginia State Parks were open 24/7.
+Visitors were reminded to practice social distancing and recreate only with those they’ve been in isolation with.

 Washington